Helpful Hints for New Faculty

 • If you’re ordering anything to be delivered, always use the University’s address, not your personal address.
 To use your personal address just raises questions with auditors about whether it is actually something for personal use rather than a legitimate University expenditure.

-Always feel free to check with Alan or Joanne in advance if you have any questions about appropriateness of a planned expenditure.
+Always feel free to check with Jaclyn Novak or Joanne Caruso in advance if you have any questions about appropriateness of a planned expenditure.
 It’s better to ask beforehand than to presume reimbursement that may not be approved.